Triarite/ICBR/readme.txt

 Usage:
 - Anyone can reply to a message from a verified target with the //refute command to have GPT-4 smash their opinions.
-- Verified admins can use the //godrefute command to bypass the target system.
+- Verified admins can use the //godrefute command to bypass the target system and refute anyone.
 -

 How do I add admins for //godrefute?